rkalis/truffle-plugin-verify/README.md

 * The plugin has no graceful error handling, so be sure to follow the usage exactly
 * The plugin currently only supports mainnet and rinkeby
 * The plugin assumes it can find build artifacts under the `build/contracts/` directory (i.e. no support for custom paths)
-* The plugin has no support to automatically check the verification status back from Etherscan
 * The plugin can only verify one smart contract at a time, instead of automatically verifying all deployed contracts

 ## Support